Pomegranates are an Intriguing and Powerful Fruit that stirs up the imagination.

 2 teaspoons of calcium water (powder is in the package – 1/2 teaspoon of powder to 1/2 cup water)

 1/2 cup of honey * Ikaria honey has many health benefits; it is rich so use less.

 Glass jars with tight lids (let jars and lids sit in hot water until needed)

 In a bowl, add 1/4 cup of lemon aide with the mashed pomegranates and keep the mixture on the side for later.
 Meanwhile, put 3/4 cup of juice and honey in a pan with the calcium water and boil separately.
-Then, put this mixture in a blender and add pectin until powder dissolves in juice.
-Put pomegranate mixture in a pan and bring to a boil.
+Then, put this mixture in a blender and add pectin until the powder dissolves in juice.
+Put the pomegranate mixture in a pan and bring it to a boil.
 Pour the pectin mixture from the blender into the pan and return to a boil.
-Remove mixture from heat and fill the warm, empty jars with the jam mixture, leave some room at the top and screw the lids on tightly.
+Remove the mixture from heat and fill the warm, empty jars with the jam mixture, leave some room at the top, and screw the lids on tightly.
 When the mixture cools, it will harden into a jam.
-Put jam in to the refrigerator when the jars are cool.
+Put jam into the refrigerator when the jars are cool.
 Enjoy!

 Powerful Connections & Sweet Escapes